deepin-community/lua-unit/README.md

 several output formats (Text, TAP, JUnit, ...) to be used directly or work with Continuous Integration platforms (Jenkins, Hudson, ...).

+LuaUnit may be installed as a [rock](https://luarocks.org/modules/bluebird75/luaunit) or directly added to your project.
 For simplicity, LuaUnit is contained into a single-file and has no external dependency.
-To start using it, just add the file *luaunit.lua* to your project.
-A [LuaRocks package](https://luarocks.org/modules/bluebird75/luaunit) is also available.

 Tutorial and reference documentation is available on [read-the-docs](http://luaunit.readthedocs.org/en/latest/)